 Chapter 9: Warriors Returning to Our Senses

-The next step is putting sensory detail back into our story—especially how our bodies reacted when things went down.
+The next step is adding sensory details back into our story—especially how our bodies reacted when things went down.

-That’s how we begin to uncover the body’s version.
+That’s how we start to uncover the body’s version.

-Remember: our body is like the black box from our time in Service.
-Even when our mind went blank, the nervous system kept recording, and has kept those records.
+Our body is like the black box on a plane, storing everything that happened during our time in Service.
+Even when our mind went blank, the nervous system kept recording.

-Now we’re going to go back through what we already wrote and add the sensory details we missed the first time through.
+Now we’ll go back through what we wrote and add the sensory details we missed the first time around.

 Embodied Redemptive Storytelling